He Thinks He'll Keep Her: Composition

 In a 1992 interview with the Chicago Tribune, Carpenter stated that the song's title was inspired by a 1970s Geritol TV commercial in which a man points to his wife’s many accomplishments and attributes, and then concludes with "My wife...I think I'll keep her".
 The song describes the life of a woman who marries at age 21 and has three children by the age of 29; over the following few years, she begins to realize that she's dissatisfied with her life.
-At age 36, the wife informs her husband that "I'm sorry, I don't love you anymore" and leaves him.
+At age 36, the wife informs her husband that she is no longer in love with him and leaves him.
 In the chorus's bridge, Carpenter describes the housewife's having worked for 15 years without a raise, and now has a minimum-wage job in an office typing pool.
 Music critic David Browne, writing for Entertainment Weekly, observed that the song's subject tied into a recurring theme on Come On, Come On of "women caught between tradition and contemporary roles who realize that the solution lies with their own inner resolve".

 The song's backing vocals have been compared to a metronome, regarded as a reference to the lyric "Everything runs right on time" in the refrain.
 Its instrumentation has been described as "standard" and similar to that of many other country songs of the time, with steel guitars and keyboards.